TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 66 - 8/31 (Friday)
 Continued working on Project 5.
 Kinda stuck trying to figure out why the descriptive alternate text works on the `index.html` page but not the `restaurant.html` page.
 Didn't get a whole lot of time to work on it today but the good news is that I have all day tomorrow dedicated to finishing this.
 I will do this.
 The mission for tomorrow: Wake up, get to work and get this project finished or die trying.

+### Day 67 - 9/1 (Saturday)
+After working all day on this, I finally finally finally passed Project 5.
+Wow!
+Can't even describe how happy I am right now.
+Geez, that was rough!
+But now, finally onward to React!
+Looking forward to it.